MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-COMPLETE-GUIDE.md

 * [USB Sound Card](https://amzn.to/3djaKqC) * - [Alternative](https://amzn.to/3u8guth)

+## A) Terminal or B) Desktop?

+If you familiar with your computer's terminal, like PuTTY for Windows or the Terminal for Mac, we suggest to take this approach.
+Follow path [A] in this documentation.

-You'll need a few other things for a one time set up only.
+If you don't know what all this means, you'll need a few other things for a one time set up only and follow path [B].

 1. Second computer (Linux, Mac or Windows)
 1. USB Mouse and USB Keyboard
 1. Micro SD Card Reader
 1. Screen with HDMI connection

-Alternative:
-* If you are able to connect your Raspberry Pi via a wired network interface (LAN), you can set it up via terminal (SSH) only.
-* It's also possible to set up a Pi with [WiFi and ssh](https://raspberrypi.stackexchange.com/questions/10251/prepare-sd-card-for-wifi-on-headless-pi/57023#57023).

 ## Install Raspberry Pi OS on a Micro SD card